gema-arta/heiwa/docs/poc/4-Final_System.md

 mkdir -v /etc/default && useradd -D --gid 100 && \
 sed -i '/CREATE_MAIL_SPOOL=.*/d' /etc/default/useradd

-# CREATE_MAIL_SPOOL=yes
-# This parameter causes useradd to create a mailbox file for the newly created user.
-# `useradd` will make the group ownership of this file to the mail group with 0660 permissions.
-# If you would prefer that these mailbox files are not created by useradd, issue the following command.

 # This package contains utilities to add, modify, and delete users and groups; set and change their passwords; and perform other administrative tasks.
 # For a full explanation of what password shadowing means, see the doc/HOWTO file within the unpacked source tree.
 # If using Shadow support, keep in mind that programs which need to verify passwords (display managers, FTP programs, pop3 daemons, etc.) must be Shadow-compliant.